Is Barbour a luxury brand?

 Barbour and Luxury: The Home of the Iconic Waxed Jacket

-Rooted in a countrywear background, Barbour is perhaps most famous for one product in particular — its iconic waxed jackets.
-Made for more than a century, you’ll struggle to find someone who’s never seen or heard of Barbour.
+Rooted in a countrywear background, Barbour is perhaps most famous for one product in particular — its signature waxed cotton jackets.
+Crafted with attention to detail and built to last, these jackets have been made for more than a century and are instantly recognisable worldwide.

 Does that automatically give the brand luxury status?
 Or is this earnt through other characteristics?